Arihant25/beginner-python-projects/README.md

 - random_walk - Creates a random walk using Turtle
 - spirograph - Creates a spirograph using Turtle
 - hirst_painting - Creates a spot painting like Damien Hirst
+- etch_a_sketch - A game similar to Etch A Sketch
+-